Deadstock Fabrics and Our Robes

 WHY DO WE (PRIMARILY) USE DEADSTOCK FABRICS?

-While it is true that the mills often overproduce knowing that a portion of the fabric will be marked for this very purpose, we find that this is better than the alternative - creating new fabric, which only increases our environmental impact.
+While it is true that the mills often overproduce knowing that a portion of the fabric will be marked for this very purpose, we find that this is better than the alternative - creating new fabric, which would just increase our environmental impact.

 WHAT DOES IT MEAN FOR OUR SELECTION OF ROBES?